fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 force_https: true
 ```

-Then all requests are forced to HTTPS (if it is an external resource, it needs to support HTTPS itself)
+Then all requests are forced by HTTPS (if it is an external resource, it needs to support HTTPS itself)

 ### Custom Page